Everything You Need to Know About Cardiac Nursing

 How to become a cardiac nurse

 A cardiac nurse certification can lead you deeper into the cardiovascular specialty.
-If you decide you want to follow the rabbit hole down, you can choose to continue your nursing education and become a certified nurse practitioner.
+If you decide you want to advance even further in the specialty, you might choose to become an advanced practice registered nurse (APRN).

-Cardiac-vascular nurse practitioners assess patients, educate patients and families about chronic cardiovascular diseases and their treatment plans and analyze lab work or radiology results to create a plan of care.
-As a cardiac-vascular nurse practitioner, you could work in a private practice cardiology clinic, seeing your own patients.
+Cardiac nurse practitioners assess patients, educate patients and families about chronic cardiovascular diseases and their treatment plans and analyze lab work or radiology results to create a plan of care.
+As a cardiac nurse practitioner, you could even work in a private practice cardiology clinic, seeing your own patients.

-If the nurse practitioner route doesn’t sound appealing, there are other options.
-Cardiac nurses can also advance to nurse management positions where they’re responsible for the oversight, training and direction of a team of cardiovascular nurses.
+If the nurse practitioner route isn’t for you, there are other advancement options.
+Cardiac nurses who are high performers and have the appropriate experience could elevate into nurse management positions.
+These leaders are responsible for the oversight, training and direction of a team of cardiovascular nurses.

 The heart of the matter